vyshnovka/vyshnovka/README.md

 It's me, **Vikulishna**, and I'm a beginner developer.

 I'm currently (and protractedly) interested in **Web applications**, **Game development** and **3D modeling**.
-Looking for help with inspiration, ready to join some cool projects.
+Looking for help with inspiration, ready to join some cool and intriguing projects.

 ## Languages